 There are some days I just want to spend all day in the kitchen.
 Today was one of those days.
 I think I was feeling sentimental and wanted some quality time with my kitchen.
 I decided I wanted to make something special and this recipe did the trick.

-This recipe is a little labor intensive, but since you are smarter than I am, you can make the filling a day ahead.
+This recipe is a little labor-intensive, but since you are smarter than I am, you can make the filling a day ahead.
 Also, if you want to be really boss in the kitchen you can make the pasta from scratch.
 That’s what I did today, like I said I was feeling sentimental.
-I’ll show you how to make some amazing pasta later this week.

 This idea came to me while looking through my posts from way back in the day, when I first started blogging.
 It was a butternut, sausage and sage penne pasta post.
 Looking back at this post was like reading my diary from when I was 15, embarrassing and painful.
 Seriously, it’s so bad.
 At the time I wrote the post I never would have thought to combine butternut, sausage and sage, but now it’s the most obviously perfect Fall combination.